 On February 1, 2008, we entered into a sublicense agreement with Bio-Rad Laboratories, Inc. and Bio-Rad Pasteur (collectively, "Bio-Rad").
 Bio-Rad is the exclusive licensee of Institute Pasteur of Paris, France, under the HIV-2 patents.
 Pursuant to the terms of the Agreement, Bio-Rad sublicensed to the Company patents related to the use of HIV2.
-The Company will also pay Bio-Rad a royalty on net sales in the United States and Canada of rapid test immunoassay tests sold under the Company's name (a) for simultaneously detecting "HIV type 1 + HIV type 2" antibodies and/or antigens; (b) being operated with the Company's Point of Care Rapid Test Platform; and (c) allowing visual and automated signal reading and interpretation through a single test unit format.
-The Company will be manufacturing products under the sublicense agreement immediately, but it does not currently have any sales that are subject to the royalty.
+The Company will also pay Bio-Rad a royalty on net sales in the United States and Canada of rapid test immunoassay tests sold under the Company's name (a) for simultaneously detecting "HIV type 1 + HIV type 2" antibodies and/or antigens; (b) being operated with the Company will be manufacturing products under the sublicense agreement immediately, but it does not currently have any sales that are subject to the royalty.
 The Agreement will continue until the expiration of the last-to-expire of the sublicensed patents, unless otherwise terminated at an earlier date by the Company or Bio-Rad.